 Maldives : Outer Atolls

-Handhu & Handhu Fahli - Surf season Feb - Apr
+Handhu & Handhu Fahli - Surf season Mar - Apr / Late Aug - OCT

 If you want to discover this remote frontier that few before you have, with just a group of mates, then this is the trip for you.
 Book in Early as spaces fills fast!

 The Outer Atolls, approximately 300 miles to the South of the capital, Male, contain at least a dozen, potent world class reef breaks that are rarely surfed.
-This zone is fickle, with peak swell and offshore wind conditions only coinciding with reliability during the months of February, March and April.
+This zone is fickle, with peak swell and offshore wind conditions only coinciding with reliability during the months of March, April, Late August, September and October.
 This area can only be accessed by means of a well-equipped surf charter vessel.
 The Maldives' remote "Outer Atolls", a.k.a.
 Southern Atolls, focusing on Gaafu Dhaal and Seenu (Gan) Atolls, is one of surf travel's last great frontiers, offering world class surf with no crowd factor.
 This area is far removed from the busier Nth Male Atoll.

 Maldives: Southern (Outer) Atolls